-Queen Elizabeth II and Her Dog Head to Windsor Amid Social Distancing
+Queen Elizabeth II Sends Encouraging Message Amid Coronavirus Pandemic

+"At times such as these, I am reminded that our nation's history has been forged by people and communities coming together to work as one, concentrating our combined efforts with a focus on the common goal," the statement continued.
+"We are enormously thankful for the expertise and commitment of our scientists, medical practitioners and emergency and public services; but now more than any time in our recent past, we all have a vitally important part to play as individuals - today and in the coming days, weeks and months."

+"Many of us will need to find new ways of staying in touch with each other and making sure that loved ones are safe.
+I am certain we are up to that challenge," the Queen's message concluded.
+"You can be assured that my family and I stand ready to play our part."

-Queen Elizabeth II left Buckingham Palace and headed to Windsor Castle on Thursday.
+Queen Elizabeth left Buckingham Palace and headed to Windsor Castle on Thursday.

 Her Majesty was photographed sitting in her car with her adorable dog.
 The Queen appeared to be wearing a blue sweater, pearl earrings and a bright shade of lipstick for the journey.